daaain/cohousing/index.md

 Regular (likely monthly) meetup time is going to be announced here soon!

-Sign up to our newsletter:

-(Mailchimp)
+If you're interested to hear more, sign up to our newsletter using the link in the top right corner.

 ## Top level principles